Cruise Guide12 min readLast reviewed: May 18, 2026

 The trade-off is that they are not timed to sunset and the onboard experience is lighter than a dedicated cruise.
 They are a good middle option for daytime explorers on a moderate budget.

 Because the price is per vessel, the per-person cost falls sharply as the group grows.
-A EUR 350 hourly yacht split across eight guests works out under EUR 50 each — competitive with a shared cruise, with full privacy and route control added.
+The EUR 380 Group yacht split across eight guests works out under EUR 48 each — competitive with a shared cruise, with full privacy and route control added.

 The charter buys the whole boat, the crew, and the route.
 Catering, photography, and decoration are add-ons.
-See the full tier ladder on the yacht charter Istanbul page and the fee-by-fee breakdown in our Istanbul yacht charter pricing guide.
+See the full fleet on the yacht charter Istanbul page and the fee-by-fee breakdown in our Istanbul yacht charter pricing guide.

 Pricing

-Worked example: a 2-hour Essential private charter at EUR 280 per hour is EUR 560 for the vessel.
-Across a group of ten that is EUR 56 per person — within range of a dinner cruise, with the whole boat to yourselves.
+Worked example: a 2-hour Group yacht charter at EUR 380 for the vessel, across a group of ten, is EUR 38 per person — within range of a dinner cruise, with the whole boat to yourselves.

 TURSAB Licensed Since 2001